Walking Tour: Stop 11

 The anonymity of the early Waverley novels was maintained during these years.
 For over a decade, the “Author of Waverley” was a literary enigma — even as the books were being written in plain view of Edinburgh society.

-In August 2013, the present owners, Professor Richard Wiseman and Caroline Wiseman, generously invited members of the Edinburgh Sir Walter Scott Club to a private tour of the property — a rare opportunity to reconnect the Club with one of its most important physical sites.
+In August 2013, the present owners, Professor Richard Wiseman and Professor Caroline Watt, generously invited members of the Edinburgh Sir Walter Scott Club to a private tour of the property — a rare opportunity to reconnect the Club with one of its most important physical sites.
 The invitation has since been renewed, reinforcing the continuity between past and present custodianship.

 During the Castle Street years Scott was a devoted walker and commonly at work into late hours.
 One small but evocative reminder of his daily life at this house is preserved in the form of his worn pair of slippers, now held in museum care and occasionally on loan for display.
 These slippers — reported to have been left behind when Scott finally departed Castle Street — give a human scale to a residence otherwise known for its monumental literary output.